-- The City will continue to plan for land uses and lot sizes that will support private utilities including individual septic treatment systems (ISTS) and private wells. - The City will support and collaborate with agencies with permitting authority to ensure private systems and wells comply with state rules and regulations.
+- The City will continue to plan for land uses and lot sizes that will support private utilities including subsurface sewage treatment systems (SSTS) and private wells. - The City will support and collaborate with agencies with permitting authority to ensure private systems and wells comply with state rules and regulations.